Fatigued Truck Drivers

 The FMCSA believed that requiring electronic logs would strengthen commercial truck drivers’ compliance with hours-of-service regulations that prevent fatigue.
 In addition, roadside safety inspectors have been able to detect violations of the law that could endanger the lives of other drivers, passengers, and pedestrians.

-Why Tired Driving Is Dangerous
+Why Tired Driving Is Dangerous for Truckers

 Tired drivers are a menace on the road.
 The effects of sleepiness and fatigue substantially increase the risk of serious accident.
 Studies have shown that drowsiness results in: